Skip to main content

 Understanding Growth Hormone and Fertility

-Lifestyle choices, including diet and exercise, can naturally influence (GH) levels, which in turn may affect fertility.
+Lifestyle choices, including diet and exercise, can naturally influence growth hormone (GH) levels, which in turn may affect fertility.
 Growth hormone, a substance produced by the pituitary gland, is essential for cell repair, metabolism, and maintaining healthy body composition.
 Its role extends to reproductive health, where it contributes to processes vital for conception in both men and women.

 For women, GH is involved in the development of ovarian follicles, which house and mature the eggs.
 In men, it supports sperm production and quality.
 Therefore, maintaining optimal GH levels through healthy habits can be a supportive step for couples trying to conceive.